 No matter what industry you're in, a formal resignation letter or email is the most professional way to leave your current position.
 With a brief yet polite correspondence, you'll preserve the relationships and recommendations that can assist you in further career development.

-If you're resigning from your current position without a firm job offer in hand, YourDictionary's selection of sample cover letters and resume tips can help you impress future employers.
+If you're resigning from your current position without a firm job offer in hand, YourDictionary's selection of sample cover letters and best tips for a professional resume can help you impress future employers.